-Prescription Drug Co-payments PEIA Special Medicare Plan Up to a 30-day supply 31- to 60-day supply 61- to 90-day supply Generic Drug \$5 \$10 \$15 Brand-name drug listed on the WV Preferred Drug List \$15 \$30 \$45 Brand-name drug not listed on the WV Preferred Drug List 75% coinsurance 75% coinsurance 75% coinsurance Common Specialty Medications† \$50 not available not available
+Prescription Drug Co-payments PEIA Special Medicare Plan Up to a 30-day supply 31- to 60-day supply 61- to 90-day supply Generic Drug \$5 \$10 \$15 Brand-name drug listed on the WV Preferred Drug List \$15 \$30 \$45 Brand-name drug not listed on the WV Preferred Drug List † 75% coninsurance 75% coninsurance 75% coninsurance Common Speciality Medications \$50 Not available Not available

-\ For generic and preferred brand maintenance medications only.
+For maintenance medications only.
 See the Maintenance Medications section for the list of qualifying medications.
-You may be able to get a discount on your maintenance medications through a Retail Maintenance Network pharmacy or through Mail Service.
+You may be able to get a discount on your generic or preferred brand maintenance medications through a Retail Maintenance Network pharmacy or through Mail Service.
 Read on for details.

-Should your doctor prescribe or you request the brand-name Specialty Medication when a generic drug is available, you must pay the difference in price, plus the applicable Specialty Medication co-payment

-Should your doctor prescribe or you request the brand-name drug when a generic drug is available, you must pay the difference in price, plus the applicable generic copayment.
++ Should your doctor prescribe or you request the brand-name Specialty Medication when a generic drug is available, you must pay 75% coinsurance.
+Should your doctor prescribe or you request the brand-name drug when a generic drug is available, you must pay 75% coinsurance.